I’ve been playing with make-up for the better part of 4 decades, so didn’t think there was much left to master in my bag of beauty tricks.

 - Begin with a good primer (we know this).

 - Dilute a drop of foundation with a few drops of tinted moisturizer and blend.
-This also helps customize the color.
+This also helps customize the color, but she also mixed two different shades of foundation to get the shade just right.

 - Apply with a lightly moistened Beauty Blender sponge.
 Press and dab, press and dab all over your face until it’s well blended.